Guesswork of a quantum ensemble: Acknowledgments

 \section{Acknowledgments}

 M.~D. is grateful to Eric Hanson and Nilanjana Datta for insightful discussions during a visit to the University of Cambridge.
 M.~D. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067285, JSPS KAKENHI Grant Number JP20K03774, and the International Research Unit of Quantum Information, Kyoto University.
-F.~B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0120319794 and JSPS KAKENHI Grants Number 19H04066 and 20K03746.
-T.~K. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067285 and No. JPMXS0120319794 and JSPS KAKENHI Grant Number 160H1705.
+F. B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0120319794; from MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'', No. 21H05183; from JSPS KAKENHI Grants No. 19H04066 and 20K03746.
+T.~K. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067285 and No. JPMXS0120319794 and JSPS KAKENHI Grant Number 16H01705, 17H01695, 19K22849 and 21H04879.

+\textbf{Michele Dall'Arno} received his PhD in theoretical physics from the University of Pavia, Italy, in 2012.
+He held post-doc positions in ICFO (Barcelona), Nagoya University (Japan), and the National University of Singapore.
+Since 2020, he is assistant professor in quantum information in Kyoto University, and visiting researcher in Waseda University, Tokyo.

+\textbf{Francesco Buscemi} received his PhD in theoretical physics from the University of Pavia, Italy, in 2006.
+After post-doc positions in Tokyo, Japan, and Cambridge, UK, he joined Nagoya University in 2009, where he is a professor in the department of mathematical informatics.
+In 2018 he was awarded the Birkhoff-von Neumann Prize by the International Quantum Structures Association.

+\textbf{Takeshi Koshiba} received his PhD degree from the Tokyo Institute of Technology.
+He is a full professor at the Department of Mathematics, Faculty of Education and Integrated Arts and Sciences, Waseda University, Japan.
+His interests include theoretical and applied cryptography, randomness in algorithms, and quantum computing, cryptography and information.